Balu7884/chitti-chatbot/README.md

 ---

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
-# 🤖 Chitti - AI Therapist Chatbot
+# 🤖 Chitti - AI PROJECT RECOMMENDATION CHATBOT

 Welcome to **Chitti**, your personal AI-powered therapist chatbot built with 💬 LangChain, 🧠 LLMs, and an intuitive interface.
 Designed to simulate therapeutic conversations in a supportive and safe environment.